Ledger & Debugging for RL Rollouts

 ### Prompt cache reset behavior

-Configure this per snapshot by setting `reset_prompt_cache` in the `POST /hot_load/v1/models/hot_load` request body, for example `{ "identity": "version_002", "reset_prompt_cache": "new_session" }`.
+Configure per snapshot in `POST /hot_load/v1/models/hot_load`, for example `{ "identity": "version_002", "reset_prompt_cache": "new_session" }`.

 ## Need help?